Home > Short-Term Health Insurance > Wyoming Short-Term Health Insurance

 - You’re waiting for Medicare to start, or you’re newly employed and have a waiting period before your employer will provide health benefits.
 If you also qualify for a Marketplace special enrollment period, you can instead choose to enroll in an ACA-compliant plan and cancel it when your new plan takes effect.

 - If an existing plan is terminating mid-month, and a new plan doesn’t take effect until the start of the following month.
-In this case, a short-term plan can be used to cover the gap, although COBRA might be a better fall-back plan, depending on the circumstances (COBRA is retroactive if you sign up during the election period that’s offered to you).
+In this case, a short-term plan can be used to cover the gap, although COBRA might be a better fallback plan, depending on the circumstances.
+(COBRA is retroactive if you sign up during the election period that’s offered to you.)

-- If you’re not eligible for Medicaid or a premium subsidy in the exchange, the monthly premiums for an ACA-compliant plan might be too costly, especially in a state like Wyoming, where individual major medical coverage is much more expensive than the national average for people who don’t get premium subsidies.
+- If you’re not eligible for Medicaid or a premium subsidy in the exchange, the monthly premiums for an ACA-compliant plan might be too costly, especially in a state like Wyoming, where individual major medical coverage is much more expensive than the national average for people who don’t get premium subsidies.5

 People who are ineligible for premium subsidies include those who are caught in the coverage gap in Wyoming.
 This applies to people who earn less than the poverty level, but aren’t eligible for Medicaid because Wyoming has thus far refused to accept federal funding to expand Medicaid under the Affordable Care Act.